f-104/jobert/README.md

 - [X] Add support for Glassdoor
 - [X] Implement logging to a file
 - [X] Switch from SQLite to MySQL for production (See [Warnings](#Warnings))
-- [ ] Create Dockerfile for local deployment of the API
+- [X] Create Dockerfile for local deployment of the API
+- [ ] Delete stale jobs when script is run

 ## Contributing
 Webscraping applications are fequently broken by website updates.
 If you are the first to notice such an event here, please feel free to address it and submit a pull request.
-Similarly, you are welcome to work on any [Roadmap](#Roadmap) tasks which remain incomplete.
+Similarly, all are welcome to work on any [Roadmap](#Roadmap) tasks which remain incomplete.

 ## License
 All original software is licensed under the GPL-3.0 license.
 You are bound to the Terms of Service of any other websites with which you may interact while using this software.
 [Developer](https://github.com/f-104) does not support Terms of Service violations.